geoscan/Esp32Cam/components/buffered_file_transfer/README.md

 The following delineates the core differences between various  viable transfer schemes.
 The diagrams are not comprehensive, as they may lack branching, or some significant details.
-Their only purpose is to highlight the core entities and logic behind Buffered File Transfer (BFT).
+Their only purpose is to highlight the core entities and the logic behind Buffered File Transfer (BFT).

 ### Transfer using Web API